Home/Blog/Health Conditions/Disorder & Deficiency/Urinary incontinence: symptoms, causes, types and treatment

 • Drinks: Certain beverages, such as coffee and alcohol, can cause you to urinate more frequently.
 Your need to urinate more regularly decreases when you stop drinking these beverages.

 • Constipation: Having problems controlling your bladder might be caused by chronic constipation (stool that is firm and dry).
+Understanding the types of constipation can help in managing this issue effectively.

 Chronic or long-term causes of bladder incontinence can include: